emanuelefavero/ecommerce-sanity-stripe/README.md

 - go to [https://www.sanity.io/manage](https://www.sanity.io/manage) and select your project
 - go to the `API tab` and select `Tokens`
 - create a new token with read and write permissions (name it)

+> Note: Here you can choose to create a token with read-only permissions if you don't need to update content in Sanity Studio from your app code.

 - copy the token
 - add it to the `NEXT_PUBLIC_SANITY_TOKEN` in your `.env.local` file: